Istanbul off-the-beaten-path: 5 Spots

 The school is still operating.
 There are only 56 students studying in this huge school.
 Only members of Eastern Ortodox Church can study in this school.
 The administration is actually very welcoming.
 All you have to do is ring the bell and they will let you come in for a quick look around.
 The yard has magnificent views of the Golden Horn.

-Prepare to be transported back in time as you explore the charming neighbourhood of Arnavutkoy, which translates to ‘Albanian Village’ in English.
+Prepare to be transported back in time as you explore the charming neighborhood of Arnavutkoy, which translates to ‘Albanian Village’ in English.
 Once home to Albanians, this area has a rich history of diverse ethnic and religious groups coexisting in harmony.
 Nestled between the two lively party towns of Kurucesme and Bebek, Arnavutkoy is a traditional neighbourhood that has managed to retain its old-world charm.

-Admire the historic wooden houses that lend the neighbourhood its unique character and sample some of the best fish restaurants in the city, while taking in the breathtaking views of the Bosphorus.
+Admire the historic wooden houses that lend the neighborhood its unique character and sample some of the best fish restaurants in the city, while taking in the breathtaking views of the Bosphorus.
 Arnavutkoy is the only place in Istanbul where you can behold both bridges connecting the European and Asian sides simultaneously!
 This hidden gem is a must-visit destination that is vastly under-appreciated.
 Don’t miss out on the opportunity to discover the magic of Arnavutkoy and experience the true essence of Istanbul.

 BOGAZICI UNIVERSITY CAMPUS